den-wdi-1/ajax-oop-refactor-lab/readme.md

       ...
     };
   ```
+>Think-pair-share: Look at the code and think of some other methods we would need in our ```App()``` prototype.

-5. Get that much set up, and then when in doubt, run the code and debug errors one by one.
+5. Try to set this up in small steps, and when in doubt (as often as possible), run the code and debug errors one by one.
 6. When you are finished you should be able to create, read, update and destroy todos on your app!

 ## Resources